-Recognition of the campaign remained higher amongst those who are younger (14-25: 52% and 26-40: 53%).
-We saw a reduction in 14-25 age group who recognize the campaign, but an increase in 26-40 year olds - this was not a surprise given how we targeted our paid media.
+Recognition of the campaign remained higher amongst those who are younger (14-25: 52% and 26-40: 38%), however this was lower than during other phases, again likely due to reduced media spend.

-This Phase saw a steady increase in recognition of social media assets (the accounts, pages and followers across different social media platforms) for all ages and lower socio-economic groups.
+This Phase did initially see a steady increase in recognition of social media assets (the accounts, pages and followers across different social media platforms) for all ages and lower socio-economic groups.

 All of this was achieved despite the campaign landing in a challenging environment.

-The long-term impacts of the pandemic - increased financial insecurity, a greater burden of care and reduction in opportunity have combined to make it feel even harder for many women to get active.
+The long-term impacts of the pandemic - increased financial insecurity and a greater burden of care combined to make it feel even harder for many women to get active.